 Germany wanted to annihilate Spitfire production, with the Supermarine Spitfire factories at Woolston and Itchen prime targets.

 After concerted air raids on Southampton and its docks in 1940, the Luftwaffe bombers succeeded in hitting both factories on 24/26 September.
-On the 26th itself, 55 men and women were killed and 92 injured across the city.
+On 26 September, 55 men and women were killed and 92 injured across the city.
 A large number of the casualties were aircraft production workers.

 Dispersal of Spitfire production